Kayaba-Attribution/scammer-nft-trader/README.md

   - Includes the timestamp floorPriceDiff of the first and second txns

 - nft-possible-phishing-transfer
-  - Fired when a previously indexed nft transaction has a value lower than a certain threshold (<-99%)
+  - Fired when a previously indexed nft transaction has a value lower than a certain threshold (<-99% floor || 0)
   - Severity is always set to "Info"
   - Type is always set to "Suspicious"
     - Includes the labels: